SNP genotyping: Molecular beacons

 SNP detection through molecular beacons makes use of a specifically engineered single-stranded oligonucleotide probe.
 The oligonucleotide is designed such that there are complementary regions at each end and a probe sequence located in between.
 This design allows the probe to take on a hairpin, or stem-loop, structure in its natural, isolated state.
 Attached to one end of the probe is a fluorophore and to the other end a fluorescence quencher.
-Because of the stem-loop structure of the probe, the fluorophore is in close proximity to the quencher, thus preventing the molecule from emitting any fluorescence.
-The molecule is also engineered such that only the probe sequence is complementary to the genomic DNA that will be used in the assay (Abravaya et al. 2003).
+Because of the stem-loop structure of the probe, the fluorophore is close to the quencher, thus preventing the molecule from emitting any fluorescence.
+The molecule is also engineered such that only the probe sequence is complementary to the genomic DNA that will be used in the assay.

 If the probe sequence of the molecular beacon encounters its target genomic DNA during the assay, it will anneal and hybridize.
 Because of the length of the probe sequence, the hairpin segment of the probe will be denatured in favour of forming a longer, more stable probe-target hybrid.
 This conformational change permits the fluorophore and quencher to be free of their tight proximity due to the hairpin association, allowing the molecule to fluoresce.

 If on the other hand, the probe sequence encounters a target sequence with as little as one non-complementary nucleotide, the molecular beacon will preferentially stay in its natural hairpin state and no fluorescence will be observed, as the fluorophore remains quenched.

 The unique design of these molecular beacons allows for a simple diagnostic assay to identify SNPs at a given location.
 If a molecular beacon is designed to match a wild-type allele and another to match a mutant of the allele, the two can be used to identify the genotype of an individual.
 If only the first probe's fluorophore wavelength is detected during the assay then the individual is homozygous to the wild type.
 If only the second probe's wavelength is detected then the individual is homozygous to the mutant allele.
 Finally, if both wavelengths are detected, then both molecular beacons must be hybridizing to their complements and thus the individual must contain both alleles and be heterozygous.